chaitanyapilaka/component-library-boilerplate/README.md

 Step 1: Add the following option to the webpack.config.js of your-react-app.
 Because both the library and your react app use react as a dependency, sometimes there might be an issue resolving which version of react to use.
-This options fixes the issue.
-This may sometimes also be caused because or styled-components.
-The fix is to do the same and alias styled-components
+This option fixes the issue.
+This may sometimes also be caused by styled-components.
+The fix is to do the same and alias styled-components.

 ```js
 {